How to delete yourself from the internet?

 You may be asking what you can do to erase your online presence if you’ve learned how your personal information is gathered and shared.

-Since the first time you logged in, a massive quantity of information about you has been floating around the internet.
-Companies like Google reportedly have what amounts to 1.5 million word documents on each individual.
+Since the first time you logged in, much information about you has been floating around the internet.
+Companies like Google reportedly have 1.5 million word documents on each individual.
 If stacked like a skyscraper, that would be the equivalent of a mountain of paper measuring about 150 metres in height.
-By being less open with personally identifiable information, by providing fake information where possible, and by refraining from supplying unneeded data, you can prevent data about yourself from being collected online, which is good for your future.
+By being less open with personally identifiable information, providing fake information where possible, and refraining from supplying unneeded data, you can prevent data about yourself from being collected online, which is good for your future.

 But what about the information that has already been published online?